webqit/webflo/README.md

 #### Scenario 2: API Requests and Responses

-JSON (API) requests - requests that expect to get a JSON response (responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of `application/json`) are automatically satisfied by Webflo, by simply jsonfying workflow return values which are usually plain objects, or other jsonfyable types - `string`, `number`, `boolean`, `array`.
+JSON (API) requests - requests that expect to get a JSON ([`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type): `application/json`) response - are automatically satisfied by Webflo with a valid JSON response.
+Here, Webflo simply jsonfies workflow return values - which are usually plain objects, or other jsonfyable types - `string`, `number`, `boolean`, `array`.
 + These requests need not have an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header; but if they should, it must be the value of `application/json`.
 + Routes intended to be accessed this way are expected to return a jsonfyable value (or an instance of `event.Response` containing same) from the workflow.
 + Workflow responses that are an instance of `event.Response` with a `Content-Type` header already set are sent as-is.

 #### Scenario 3: Page Requests and Responses

-HTML page requests (requests made to the server with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `text/html`) automatically get a HTML response (responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of `text/html`).
-Webflo takes that extra step to render the workflow return value into an HTML response - via [Server-Side Rendering](#client-and-server-side-rendering).
+HTML page requests - requests that expect to get an HTML ([`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type): `text/html`) response - are automatically satisfied by Webflo with a valid HTML response.
+Workflow return values that are objects are automatically used for [Server-Side Rendering](#client-and-server-side-rendering).
++ These requests need to have an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header of `text/html`, or something that can resolve to `text/html` - e.g. `text/*`, `*/html`, `*/*`.
 + Routes intended to be accessed this way are expected to return a plain object (or an instance of `event.Response` containing same) from the workflow in order to be renderable.
 + Workflow responses that are an instance of `event.Response` with a `Content-Type` header already set are sent as-is, and not rendered.

 #### Scenario 4: Single Page Navigation Requests and Responses

 In a Single Page Application layout, every navigation event (page-to-page navigation, history back and forward navigation, and form submissions) is expected to initiate a request/response flow without a full page reload, since the destination URLs are often based off the already loaded document.
 The Webflo client JS intercepts these navigation events and generates the equivalent request object with an `Accept` header of `application/json`, so that data can be obtained as a JSON object ([scenerio 2 above](#scenario-2-api-requests-and-responses)) for [Client-Side Rendering](#client-and-server-side-rendering).

 The generated request also [hints the server](#custom-redirect-responses) on how to return cross-SPA redirects (redirects that will point to another origin, or to another SPA root (in a [Multi SPA](#in-a-multi-spa-layout) layout)) so that it can be handled manually by the client.
 The following headers are set: `X-Redirect-Policy: manual-when-cross-spa`, `X-Redirect-Code: 200`.
 + Same-SPA redirects are sent as-is, and the Webflo client JS receives and renders the final data and updates the address bar with the final URL.